jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-If the test names mean to be descriptive, they might become long, and underscores to separate the 'pieces' may make it easier to read and digest.
+If the test names mean to be descriptive, they might become long, and underscores to separate the 'pieces' may make it easier to read.

-### Hungarian Notation
+### 'Hungarian' Notation

 Avoid prefixes such as `strName`.